Home General country informationSpain – General info

 Spain - Generel Information

-Spain is a traditionally popular tourist destination, where visitors are welcomed and usually spend a carefree holiday.
-Beware of pickpocketing and petty crime, especially in the larger tourist centers.
-During the holiday season, there are occasional raids on tourists along the Spanish motorways (especially on the A 7 between the French-Spanish border station La Junquera and Barcelona).
-The victims are advised of alleged damage to their vehicle (eg flat tire) and “assistance” is offered.
-Therefore, if possible, only stop at busy service areas.
-In the event of a breakdown, make sure that the tow truck called for assistance bears the symbol of “Autopistas” or the symbol of the breakdown service requested by you.
-Always close your vehicle and do not leave any visible objects in the vehicle.
+Spain is traditionally a popular travel destination, where visitors are hospitably welcomed and usually spend a carefree holiday.
+However, especially in the larger tourist centers, caution against pickpocketing and petty crime is advisable.
+During the holiday season, there are occasional attacks on tourists along the Spanish motorways (especially on the A7 between the French-Spanish border station La Junquera and Barcelona).
+Those affected are informed of alleged damage to their vehicle (e.g. flat tire) and “assistance” is offered.
+Make sure that in the event of a breakdown, the tow truck called to help bears the symbol of “Autopistas” or the symbol of the breakdown service you have requested.
+Always lock your vehicle and do not leave any openly visible objects in the vehicle.

-Here are some dates to the destination Spain:
+Here are some facts about the destination Spain:

 504,782 sq km